prajakta-git/MyMovies/README.md

 # Application Set-up on local machine
 1. Install nodejs (http://nodejs.org/download/)
 2. Install simple node http server using command (npm install -g http-server)
-3. Copy the project in to pc and extract the files.
+3. Clone or download the project.
 4. Change to the directory containing your static web files (e.g. html, javascript, css etc) in the command line window, e.g: cd \projects\MyMovies
 5. Start the server with this command:  http-server